Malin Byström: Career

 In 2014, she sang the title role in Richard Strauss's Arabella, with the New York Times remarking that her voice "has silvery plush" and describing her as "elegant in both looks and tone, and sounding full and flexible...uncannily reminiscent of Kiri Te Kanawa".

 Her repertoire includes the title role in Massenet's Thaïs, which she has sung at Palau de les Arts, Valencia, opposite Plácido Domingo, as well as three Mozart roles with Fiordiligi in Così fan tutte, the Countess in The Marriage of Figaro, Donna Anna in Don Giovanni, and Amelia in Verdi's Simon Boccanegra.

-In 2012, Opera News in their review of Thaïs in Valencia wrote, A svelte blonde beauty with the figure of a dancer, Byström is a consummate actress, who made the character's passage from sinner to saint fluid and believable.
-She commands a pristine soprano of distinctive color and strength.
+In 2012, Opera News in their review of Thaïs in Valencia wrote, A svelte blonde with the grace of a dancer, Byström is a skilled actress who convincingly portrayed the character's transformation from sinner to saint.
+Her soprano voice is clear and powerful, with a unique color.
 Her top register still needs developing, but in this most difficult character, Byström showed considerable promise and proved a worthy partner to the formidable Domingo.

+She sang the role of Jenny Lind in the 2020 film The Animated Story of Jenny Lind – A Swedish Nightingale.

 Honours and awards

 Byström received a Jenny Lind scholarship in 1997, and a Birgit Nilsson scholarship in 2008.
+In 2016, she was awarded the Swedish Royal Medal Litteris et Artibus.
 She was awarded the title Hovsångerska, or Court Singer, by the King of Sweden in 2018.
+In 2018, she received the International Opera Awards for Female Singer of the Year.
+In 2024, she performed at the Nobel Prize Concert.